 Lynn writes the Two For The Road column, sharing her thoughts and opinions about traveling as part of a couple.

-Justine Seligson, our teen columnist and photographer, is a high school student.
-Justine started her Just-Teens Travel column providing teen insights, ideas and advice for students (and their parents) when she was in 7th grade.
+Justine Seligson is the founder and chief writer of our teen column, Just-Teens Travel.
+She started the column providing teen insights, ideas and advice for students (and their parents) when she was in 7th grade.
+She is currently a sophomore at Carleton College in Northfield, Minnesota.

 At 14 years old, Justine won the Cynthia Mullins Award in Youth Photography at the Annual Juried Student Exhibition at Silvermine School of Art in New Canaan, CT.
 She has also been published on National Geographic's Intelligent Travel blog.
 See her piece here.